imhicihu/Patrimonio-database/README.md

      ![speccy_.png](https://bitbucket.org/repo/yLrxrz/images/3115705095-speccy_.png)

 	 - a camera device to capture all the devices.
-It can be a mobile or a digital camera.
+It can be a mobile or a pocket digital camera (preferred).

      ![ipad_screencapture.png](https://bitbucket.org/repo/yLrxrz/images/2801391318-ipad_screencapture.png)